jidongbsu/cs452-cthreads-library/README.md

 ## The Starter Code

-The starter code look like this.
+The starter code looks like this.

 ```console
 (base) [jidongxiao@onyx cs452-cthreads-library]$ ls